The X-ray Luminosity Function Evolution of Quasars and the Correlation Between the X-ray and Ultraviolet Luminosities: Luminosity Evolutions and Correlations

 \section{Luminosity Evolutions and Correlations}

-As discussed at length both analytically and empirically in \citet{CW}, in order to access the true intrinsic correlation betwen luminosities in widely separated wavebands in a population of extragalactic objects distributed over a wide range of redshifts, one must de, correct luminosities for this effect as originally described by \citet{EP92}, then determine the nature of the intrinsic luminosity-luminosity correlation.
+As discussed at length both analytically and empirically in \citet{CW}, in order to access the true intrinsic correlation between luminosities in widely separated wavebands in a population of extragalactic objects distributed over a wide range of redshifts, one must correct the luminosities for this effect as originally described by \citet{EP92}, then determine the nature of the intrinsic luminosity-luminosity correlation.